DavidKai1999/Stats-170-project/README.md

 ### data_preprocessing Folder

-- **factcheck_prerocessing.ipynb**
+- **factcheck_preprocessing.ipynb**

-  In this file, we loaded the raw data of the Fact Check dataset from a CSV file.
+  We loaded the raw data of the Fact Check dataset from a CSV file.
 We extracted the useful information from its DataFeedElement column (all data in this column is stored as JSON dictionary) and formed a new dataset.
 We detect the language of all contexts in the text column.
+We only kept the English data and stored them in a CSV file.

+- **factcheck_label.ipynb**

-We only kept the English data and stored them in the local PostgreSQL server.
-Then, we visualized some features of the dataset to understand our data better.
+  We loaded the CSV file generated in **factcheck_preprocessing.ipynb**.
+We explore the labels of the Fact Check dataset and manually convert them into binary 0/1 labels.
+Then, we stored the data in the local PostgreSQL server and visualized some dataset features to understand our data better.

 - **redditcomment_prerocessing.ipynb**

-  In this file, we loaded the raw data of the Reddit Comment dataset from a CSV file.
+  We loaded the raw data of the Reddit Comment dataset from a CSV file.
 We transformed the data frame into 1NF and split it into two tables (news table & comments table).
 We stored each table in the local PostgreSQL server separately.
 Then, we visualized some features of the dataset to understand our data better.

+- **Topic Modeling.ipynb**

+  We loaded the Fact Check dataset and the Reddit Comment dataset from local PostgreSQL server and combined their news in this file.
+Then, we embedded these news contexts and running an LDA model to do topic modeling.
+We assigned the news into 15 models and did some visualization.

 ### Main Directory
 - **setup.sql**